 Those magical quests sure can build up an appetite!
 Enchant guests with these mystical menu items:

-- Fairy sandwiches (shaped with a butterfly cookie cutter)
+- Fairy tea sandwiches (shaped with a butterfly cookie cutter)

-- Mushroom cap pizzas (if they cringe at the thought of mushrooms, use English muffins instead)
+- Stuffed mushroom caps (if they cringe at the thought of mushrooms, make English muffin pizzas instead)

 06 of 06